dy/piezo/docs/r&d.md

       - doesn't help much if expr comes after, eg. `pi,rate. a=3;` -> so seems uncovered period can stand only at the end of scope.
 Else there must be a semi.

+### [ ] End operator (discussion above is old): to have or not to have?

+  + `a,b,c.` explicitly indicates exported members
+    - we can do export by last statement as `a,b,c`, thinking it be similar to fn return
+      + fn return is unnamed, module exports is named
+      + module exports cannot return numbers or just values
+    - confusing intuition: `./a,b,c` returns `a,b,c`, but `a,b,c.` exports `a,b,c`.
+  + tribute to Erlang's and natural langs PERIOD.
+  - `a,b,c` - less conflict with other `.`-including operators.
+  - less is more
+  - no-period allows easier concat of modules.

 ## [x] Early return operator? → ~~keep `a ? ^;` for now, no need for separate operator~~ -> use `./`, `../`, `.../`

   * can often see `if (a) return;` - useful construct.
 How's that in lino?